-For the purpose of the report, the Author has reviewed and relied on ownership information provided by Manganese X Energy Corp. which to the author's knowledge is correct.
-A limited search of tenure data on the Quebec government's GESTIM and the Mining Title Management System web site confirms the data supplied by the Company.
+For the purpose of the report, the Author has reviewed and relied on ownership information provided by Graphano Energy Ltd. which to the author's knowledge is correct.
+More specifically, the Author relied on Manganese X Energy Corp. news releases dated March 17, 2020, April 14, 2021, May 20, 2021 and other news related to the proposed plan of arrangement with Graphano to spin out the Lac Aux Bouleaux Property.
+A limited search of tenure data on the Quebec government's GESTIM and the Mining Title Management System web site on June 01, 2021, confirms the data supplied by the Company.
+The GESTIM data confirms Mining claim numbers, ownership, expiry date and required work amount to extend expiry dates on the mining claims as shown on Table 1 of this report.
 However, the limited research by the Author does not constitute a legal opinion as to the ownership status of the Lac Aux Bouleaux Graphite property.
-This disclaimer applies to Section 4 of this report.
+This disclaimer applies to ownership information relating to the Property.
 The Author is responsible for all items of this report.